lyncsyncsafe/E2L_SkyKAIR_SSL/README.md

 ## ⚠️ Disclaimer

-By using Kodachi, you acknowledge and agree that its primary purpose is to **protect your privacy** and ensure **secure online activities**.
-However, Kodachi should not be used for **illegal activities** or to commit crimes.
-If your intention is to engage in unlawful actions or violate any laws, please refrain from using Kodachi.
-We cannot assume any responsibility for violations of local or international laws committed by individuals using Kodachi.
-It is your responsibility to ensure compliance with the laws of your country or jurisdiction when using Kodachi or any other software.
+By using Kodachi, you acknowledge and agree that its primary purpose is to protect your privacy and ensure secure online activities.
+Kodachi should **not** be used for any illegal activities or to commit crimes.
+If your intention is to engage in unlawful actions or violate any applicable laws, you are advised to discontinue usage immediately. **Kodachi and its developers disclaim all liability for any violations of applicable laws committed by individuals using this software**.
+It is **your responsibility** to ensure compliance with the laws of your country or jurisdiction when using Kodachi or any other software or tool.

 ---